 Quinoa is healthy, there’s no doubt about it, but that’s not the only good thing about this ancient seed.
 For a few years now, scientists have been looking into its potential to end malnutrition and world hunger.
 This is largely down to its resilience; it can grow in many different climates and is resistant to many factors that threaten other crops, like hypersalinity (which refers to salt excess) and drought.

-Mark Tester, a professor of plant science and botanist, has studied quinoa for years.
+Mark Tester, a botanist and professor of plant science, has studied quinoa for years.
 He has hypothesized that the plant is a “super crop” and, with the help of his research team at Saudi Arabia’s King Abdullah University, even cracked the plant’s gene code so it can be manipulated to produce a higher yield and a sweeter taste.

 “We already know that the quinoa plant family is incredibly resilient.
 It can grow in poor soils, salty soils, and at high altitudes.
 It really is a very tough plant,” he added.
-“Quinoa could provide a healthy, nutritious food source for the world using land and water that currently cannot be used, and our new genome takes us one step closer to that goal.”
+“Quinoa could provide a healthy, nutritious food source for the world using land and water that currently cannot be used.”

 Quinoa’s intrinsic hardiness also means that it can be sustainable too.
 It doesn’t need many resources to grow and has a very low water footprint.
 In fact according to Australian quinoa milk brand KeenWah Milq, quinoa needs less water than other popular plant-based crops, like oats, rice, soybeans, and almonds.
 And because it can grow on Bolivia’s arid, dry salt plains, where other plants can’t, its land use is minimal too.